 Here are some other exotic coffee locations we have looked at:

 This is the best coffee in the world, and pretty simple to get your hands on – if you have the know-how and the money.
-We’ve found our favorite to be the Volcanica 100% Pure Jamaican Blue Mountain Coffee, but that might not be your experience.
+We’ve found our favorite to be the Volcanica Jamaican Blue Mountain Coffee.
 Anything that is certified by the CIB is bound to be amazing.
 It is one of their top-grossing exports, so they don’t mess around.

 So, there is a good amount to sift through, but once you know what you are looking for, it can narrow your focus quite a bit and make your shopping experience much less overwhelming.
 We hope these reviews have helped you on your journey towards the best cup of coffee in your life!